TrishaRames/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

-# Monitoring-soil-moisture-value-in-Thing-speak-cloud
+# EXP 5 : Monitoring-soil-moisture-value-in-Thing-speak-cloud
-# Uploading soil moisture sensor data in Thing Speak cloud
+# NAME:R TRISHA
+# REGISTER NUMBER:212224100061
 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.
 # Apparatus required: